itsKapri/campus-finderBackend/README.md

 # Campus-finder Backend

-This repository contains the backend code for Campus Finder, a platform that helps students find and explore various School , colleges and Investors.
-The backend is built using Node.js , Express.js and Mongodb also utilizes various npm packages for its functionality.
+This repository contains the backend code for Campus Finder, a platform that helps students find and explore various schools, colleges, and investors.
+The backend is built using Node.js, Express.js, and MongoDB and utilizes various npm packages for its functionality.
+The backend provides features like user authentication, review management, profile editing, and CRUD APIs for colleges and schools.
+Additionally, certain features are restricted to the admin only, such as deleting or inserting colleges and schools, as well as editing existing entries.

 ## Getting Started